 Tuesday, August 31, 2010

 In coloring the chipboard flower, I used my sponge dauber and reinker and applied to the flower.
 Doing this technique, really gives some true terrific color instead of using a sponge to apply the color.
 I applied some glitter glue to the flower’s petals and on the Moonstruck center piece.
 The leaves behind the flower was from Scrap-Savvy’s Freebie Friday.
-How fortunate I feel to receive this file just as I was working on this layout.
+How fortunate I feel to receive this file just as I was working on

 I typed out the journaling and printed it on transparency film.
 I then trim it and ran it through my Xyron adhesive and then attached it to the page.